-Sexting – the combination of the words sex and texting – involves the sending of sexually explicit messages, images and videos.
-It has become commonplace amongst young people and adults, and it can lead to distressing situations.
+Sexting involves the sending of sexually explicit messages, images and videos.
+It has become commonplace amongst young people and adults.

-Netsafe does receive reports where someone has shared intimate images or videos with one person who has then shared them with others without consent.
+Netsafe does receive reports where people have shared intimate images or videos with one person who has then shared them with others without consent.
 Often these instances have occurred when a relationship has broken down and one partner chooses to publish photos that were previously shared privately.

 - Is sexting a bad idea?
 Once you sext you lose control of the content.
 Sharing naked or semi naked content, even in a trusted relationship, can prove problematic.
 Difficulties may arise if content is widely reposted or shared, as a joke, as a relationship ends, as friends become angry with each other or used to blackmail the sender into posting more explicit images.
 It’s important that people are aware of the risks involved with sharing intimate images or videos.